Qwintel-Org/reefguard/README.md

 - Donation routing to climate causes
 - Metadata links to reef zones and artists
 - Pure `greet()` function to verify live blockchain connection

 ---

-## 💡 How It Works

-1. **Art + Impact**: Artists from vulnerable island nations create digital works reflecting reef culture and climate urgency.
-2. **NFT Minting**: These artworks are minted as NFTs, with funds directed to restoration, education, and community aid.
-3. **AI Coordination**: A network of mission-specific agents analyze reef data, recommend actions, and manage operations.
-4. **Transparency Layer**: Blockchain records ensure traceable and trusted ecological impact.

----